-Unless otherwise specified in Chapter 23, "Subfunds", Shareholders in a particular Share Class of a Subfund may at any time convert all or part of their Shares into Shares of the same Class of another Subfund or into Shares of another Class in the same Subfund, provided that the requirement for the Share Class into which such Shares are converted (see Chapter 2, "Summary of Share Classes") are complied with.
-Conversions of other Share Classes into Share Classes SA, SAH, SB and SBH are not permitted.
+Unless otherwise specified in Chapter 23, "Subfunds", Shareholders in a particular Share Class of a Subfund may at any time convert all or part of their Shares into Shares of the same Class of another Subfund or into Shares of another Class of the same or another Subfund, provided that the requirements for the Share Class into which such Shares are converted (see Chapter 2, "Summary of Share Classes") are complied with.

+Conversions of other Share Classes into Share Classes "SA", "SAH", "SB" and "SBH" are not permitted.
 The fee charged for such conversions shall not exceed half the initial sales charge of the Class into which the Shares are converted.

+The fee charged for such conversions shall not exceed half the initial sales charge of the Class into which the Shares are converted.
 Unless otherwise specified in Chapter 23, "Subfunds", conversion applications must be completed and submitted to the Central Administration or the Distributor before the cut-off time as specified for the relevant Subfund in Chapter 23, "Subfunds" on a Banking Day, (except on 24 December and 31 December where the Subfunds are closed for new conversion applications).
-Conversion applications received after the cut-off time shall be deemed to have been received prior to the cut-off time on the following Banking Day.
-Conversion shall take place on the basis of the applicable Net Asset Value per Share calculated on the date which is defined as valuation day in Chapter 8, "Net Asset Value" ("Valuation Day") according to the method described in Chapter 8, "Net Asset Value".
+Conversion applications received after the cut-off time shall be dealt with on the following Banking Day.
+Conversion shall take place on the basis of the applicable Net Asset Value per Share calculated on the date which is defined valuation day ("Valuation Day") (as defined in Chapter 8, "Net Asset Value") according to the method described in Chapter 8, "Net Asset Value".
 Conversions of Shares will only be made on a Valuation Day, if the Net Asset Value in both relevant Share Classes is calculated.